sriram20050/password-generator/README.md

   2. Number of special characters needed for your password
   3. Amount of numbers needed for your password(minimum of 3)

-The Program outputs a password as per your description
+The Program outputs a password as per your description.